+Solder each lug to the breakout board around it.
 If the lugs of the footswitch don't quite fit in the breakout board, use a pair of pliers to gently bend the lugs of the footswitch until the breakout board slides over the lugs.
-Solder each lug to the corresponding breakout board eyelet.
 You can use the pedal enclosure as a mount for the footswitch while you solder the breakout board to it.
 Just lay the enclosure faceup and drop the switch in its hole.
 No need to fasten it with a nut from the back if you don't want to.